What is the difference between a Bibliography, Works Cited, Works Consulted, and Reference List?

 What is a citation?

-It is a reference to a resource you have used.
-Your list of citations make up the bibliography, works cited, works consulted, or whatever you want to call it.
-According to MLA 7, it should be ordered alphabetically by author’s last name – web tools such as EasyBib do this for you.
+It is a reference, either inside your project text (in-text citation) or at the end of the project on the bibliography, to a resource you have used.
+Your list sources that you cited INSIDE the project goes onto the list of citations that make up the bibliography, works cited, works consulted, or whatever you want to call it.
+According to MLA 8, it should be ordered alphabetically by author’s last name – web tools such as EasyBib do this for you.

 What is an annotated bibliography and how do I make one?